 They slow down development

-On top of that, they’re not even helping Your Baby learn to walk.
+On top of that, they’re not even helping Your Child learn to walk.
 As a matter of fact, walkers may discourage babies from walking by themselves.
 Researchers found that babies using walker may learn to walk about a month later than those who don’t.
 The explanation is this: babies get to walk by observing and understanding how their feet and legs move.
 But the trays of the walkers block their vision.
 Also, it can develop unusual movement patterns and delay muscles control because it allows them to walk before their muscles are ready.

 What are good alternatives?